Resilience above all else!

 My many clinical experiences and my easygoing personality have informed my relational, non-judgmental, collaborative and warm therapeutic style.
 Patients, colleagues and friends typically describe me as patient & kind, professional & authentic, and playful yet respectful.

 My approach to therapy is deeply relational.
-I tend to understand people's struggles as originating from their experiences with their primary attachment figures and maintained by their approach towards current relationships.
+I tend to understand people's struggles as originating from their experiences with their primary attachment figures and maintained or changed by their approach towards current relationships.
 I see the therapeutic relationship as the tool for healing--our relationship is a lab for you to learn about yourself and try on new ways of being.
-Additionally, I use an eclectic mix of evidenced based practices including cognitive behavioral approaches, interpersonal & attachment based therapy, and I am influenced by principles of psycho-dynamics (how our past experiences influence our present) which informs the way I understand my patients.
+Additionally, I use an eclectic mix of evidenced based practices and I am influenced by principles of psycho-dynamics (how our past experiences influence our present) which informs the way I understand my patients.
 With these many skills at my disposal, I am able to tailor treatment plans specifically to your unique needs.

 I have had training, experience, and expertise in many different areas of mental health care, including improving self-esteem, relationship issues, anxiety, depression, perinatal and postpartum mental health, life transitions, aging, chronic illness, attachment, childhood developmental trauma, and substance use disorders.
 However, I do not define my patients by their diagnosis or symptoms.
 Rather, I see people as they are: unique, dynamic and whole.

 I will actively work with you to help you see that you are not your struggles, while simultaneously helping you identify your strengths and find new coping tools to overcome your hurdles.